Sufficient conditions for compactness of the $\overline{\partial}$-Neumann operator on high level forms: The variant of Property

 \section{The variant of Property $(P_{n-1})$}

-In this section, we study a different variant of Property $(P_{n-1})$ on smooth pseudoconvex domains in $\mathbb{C}^n$, which implies the compactness of $N_{n-1}$ on $L^2_{(0,n-1)}(\Omega)$.
-We first derive an estimate for the tangential part of the $(0,n-1)$-form supported near the boundary, the desired compactness estimate for $N_{n-1}$ will then follow.
+In this section, we study a variant of Property $(P_{n-1})$ on smooth pseudoconvex domains in $\mathbb{C}^n$, which implies compactness of $N_{n-1}$ on $L^2_{(0,n-1)}(\Omega)$.
+We first derive an estimate for the tangential part of $(0,n-1)$-forms supported near the boundary, the desired compactness estimate for $N_{n-1}$ will then follow.